HPCE/hpce-2018-cw1/readme.md

 ### Submission script

-The submission test script is now included.
-Once you have a zip file, you can run it using:
+A submission test script is now included.
+Once you have created a zip file, you can test it using:

     ./test_submission.sh [YOUR_LOGIN] [PATH_TO_YOUR_ZIP]

 It relies on a few tools such as `awk`, `unzip`, and `grep`, but it should warn you if it doesn't work.
-I've tried it in a couple of environments, and tested it against the two zip files initially submitted - one of them passed all tests first time.

 _Note: Currently there are problems with OS X due to it missing a linux compatible `date` command.
-Thanks to @Pietromarone for [pointing it out, and also giving a workaround](https://github.com/HPCE/hpce-2016-cw1/issues/27)._
+Thanks to @Pietromarone for [pointing it out, and also giving a workaround](https://github.com/HPCE/hpce-2017-cw1/issues/27)._